3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 Ono'u - Moorea - French Polynesia - 2022

-Spectacular mural created for Pacific Beachcomber by ONO'U, in collaboration with artists Ravage and Viault.
+Created for the Pacific Beachcomber by ONO'U, with the collaboration of artists Ravage and Viault.

 The construction of the mural at the Vaitavatava residence, near the bus station in Papeete, has begun since Friday.
 700m² are to be adorned thanks to the talent of 5 local professional artists.